-The Department of Commerce (the Department) is conducting an administrative review of the antidumping duty order on certain circular welded carbon steel pipes and tubes from Taiwan.
+The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty order on certain circular welded carbon steel pipes and tubes from Taiwan.
 The review covers Shin Yang Steel Co., Ltd. (Shin Yang) and Yieh Hsing Enterprise Co., Ltd. (Yieh Hsing).
-The period of review (POR) is May 1, 2015, through April 30, 2016.
-We preliminarily find that sales of the subject merchandise were made at prices below normal value.
-The estimated weight-average dumping margins are shown in the "Preliminary Determination" section of the accompanying Federal Register notice.
+The period of review (POR) is May 1, 2016, through April 30, 2017.
+We preliminarily find that Shin Yang made sales of the subject merchandise at prices below normal value, and that Yieh Hsing had no shipments.
+The estimated weighted-average dumping margin for Shin Yang is shown in the "Preliminary Determination" section of the accompanying Federal Register notice.